Energy stable neural network for gradient flow equations: Introduction

+We also propose the following training strategy for supervised learning based on the physics of the gradient flow dynamics that incorporates the evolution stages with different nature.
+For example, the dynamics of the Allen-Cahn equation and the Cahn-Hilliard equation consist of two evolution stages of phase separation and coarsening We use both types of phase separation and coarsening date in the training, which has been shown to be able to significantly increase the accuracy of the network predictions in the training and the inference for later evolution.

 The rest of this paper is organized as follows.
-In Section \ref{sec:gradient-flow}, we introduce the auxiliary variable of gradient flow equation, and reformulate the original equation into a new equivalent system.
-In Section \ref{energy_decay_formula}, we present our energy stable neural network EStable-Net inspired by the auxiliary variable based equivalent form of the gradient flow equation presented in Section \ref{sec:gradient-flow}.
-We prove that a discrete energy of each block in the network is decreasing along the network.
-In section 4, We present some numerical experiments using our EStable-Net.
-We conclude this paper in Section 5.
+In Section~\ref{sec:gradient-flow}, we briefly review the gradient flow equation and its energy dissipation property, which will inspire our energy stable neural network EStable-Net.
+In Section~\ref{energy_decay_formula}, we present our energy stable neural network EStable-Net, which is based on the block architecture Autoflow of the DOSNet \cite{lan2023dosnet} and enforces the energy stable property along the network.
+In Section~\ref{sec:numerical}, we present some numerical experiments based on the Allen-Cahn equation and the Cahn-Hilliard equation in two dimensions to validate our EStable-Net.
+We also propose a training strategy for supervised learning that employs data of the evolution stages with different nature.
+In Section~\ref{sec:dis}, we further examine the energy stable network design and the physics based two-stage training strategy.
+We conclude this paper in Section~\ref{sec:conclusion}.
+An alternative formulation that enforces decrease of a discrete version of the energy in an energy stable block is presented in Appendix~\ref{app:A}.